trashpew/Projects/README.md

 # Hello!
-This is just a list of my projects, and safe(er) storage for them as well.
+This is just a list of my projects, safe(er) storage for them, and allows me to easily share them with teachers/friends.

 Mainly math/physics related things!